-Our internal computer systems, or those of our collaboration partners, contractors or consultants, may fail or suffer cyber or other security breaches.
+Our internal computer systems, or those of our partners or other contractors or consultants, may fail or suffer cyber or other security breaches, which could result in a material disruption of our business and product development.

-Our computer systems, including those hosted by third parties, and those of our collaboration partners, contractors or consultants, may be vulnerable to cyber security risks, such as computer viruses and unauthorized access, and natural disasters, terrorism, war and telecommunication and electrical failures, which can lead to damage, loss or leakage of business data or unavailability of computer systems.
-Our vulnerability to such events may increase while employees work remotely which results in additional cyber security threat profiles and an increase in the amount of traffic on secured remote corporate networks and preventing or detecting unauthorized access to internal networks may be more challenging.
-These and other factors, including the increased use of artificial intelligence within the biopharmaceutical industry, can be exploited to facilitate phishing, malware, ransomware or other attacks on our systems.
+Our computer systems, including those hosted by third parties, and those of our partners and other contractors or consultants, may be vulnerable to cyber security risks, such as computer viruses and unauthorized access, and natural disasters, terrorism, war and telecommunication and electrical failures, which can lead to damage, loss or leakage of business data or unavailability of computer systems.
+Our vulnerability to such events may increase while employees work remotely during the COVID-19 pandemic which results in additional cyber security threat profiles and an increase in the amount of traffic on secured remote corporate networks and preventing or detecting unauthorized access to internal networks may be more challenging.
+These and other factors can be exploited to facilitate phishing, malware, ransomware or other attacks on our systems.
 If such an event were to occur, it could result in a material disruption of our development programs and our business operations.
-In addition, any loss or disclosure of trade secrets, clinical data, personal data, or other proprietary information as a result of such disruption or breach could subject us to litigation or regulatory review and sanctions and may impact our reputation and our and our collaboration partners' ability to further develop and commercialize our products and product candidates, any of which could have a material adverse effect on our business, financial condition, results of operations and the market price of our ADSs
+In addition, any loss or disclosure of trade secrets, clinical data or other proprietary information as a result of such disruption or breach could subject us to litigation or regulatory review and sanctions and may impact our reputation and our and our partners' ability to further develop and commercialize our products and product candidates, any of which could have a material adverse effect on our business, financial condition, results of operations and the market price of our ADSs.